yoann01/ktmd/_posts/2017-08-23-Katana-python-part2.md

 {% endhighlight %}
 ---

-> If the PrmanGlobalStatement alredy exist :
+> If the PrmanGlobalStatements alredy exist :
 {% highlight python %}
 #get the node 'PrmanGlobalStatement' and store it in my_prman
 myprman = NodeGraphAPI.GetNode('PrmanGlobalStatement')